andyarensman/d3-hike-data-scatter-plot/README.markdown

 ![Example Image](https://i.imgur.com/zIaEz3Q.gif)

 # More Info
-This was orginally created as a pen on CodePen.io.
+This was originally created as a pen on CodePen.io.
 Original URL: [https://codepen.io/arensmandy/pen/VwpmggN](https://codepen.io/arensmandy/pen/VwpmggN).
 This is my first time going from CodePen to GitHub; there are still a few things I need to update to make it look right on GitHub.

 The project was created as a way to practice D3 data visualization while going through the [freeCodeCamp certification](https://www.freecodecamp.org/learn/data-visualization/), and as a fun way to keep track of my hiking.
 I also wanted to learn how to connect Google Sheets to Javascript and practice my CSS skills to make a more finished looking graph.